simonpicard/simonmyway.com/content/posts/i-learned-dynamic-web-development-by-playing-soccer.md

 Hence, I opened my favorite editor and made a prototype to:

 1. Scrap the info on the website
-2. Combine them into a iCal file that I could import in my agenda
+2. Combine them into an iCal file that I could import in my agenda

 I quickly got a suitable result with Python and a couple of libraries.
 This tool started as a _Jupyter Notebook_ then moved to structured class and was just refactored in a data pipeline using _Kedro_.
 This project is [open sourced on GitHub](https://github.com/simonpicard/abssa-ical).